DC Courts Libraries

 The District of Columbia Courts* have two libraries:

 - D.C.
 Court of Appeals (DCCA) Library, located at the Historic Courthouse (Court of Appeals), is not open to the public but their librarian is available via email for reference help.

 - D.C.
-Superior Court Library, located in Room 6735 at the Moultrie Courthouse, has reopened as of Wednesday, March 1, 2023.
+Superior Court Library, located in Room 6735 at the Moultrie Courthouse, is open to the public.